gradadvice/gradadvice.github.io/index.md

 # Welcome to PhD Advice Hub

-PhD Advice Hub is a comprehensive directory and resource platform designed to support PhD students throughout their doctoral journey.
-Whether you're just starting your PhD or in the final stages of writing your dissertation, you'll find valuable advice, resources, and guidance here.
+PhD Advice Hub is a comprehensive directory platform designed to connect PhD students, researchers, and academics.
+Discover and connect with people in your field, learn about their research, and build your academic network.

 ## What You'll Find Here

-### 📚 Advice & Guidance
+### � People Directory
-Practical advice on various aspects of PhD life, from choosing an advisor to managing your research and balancing work-life commitments.
+Browse profiles of PhD students, researchers, and academics from various fields.
+Each profile includes contact information, a short bio, research interests, and social media links.

-### 🔗 Resources Directory
+### 🌐 Connect & Collaborate
-A curated collection of tools, websites, books, and other resources that can help you succeed in your PhD program.
+Find potential collaborators, mentors, or peers working on similar research topics.
+Connect through various channels including email, LinkedIn, Twitter, and more.

-### 🎓 Community Knowledge
+### 🎓 Community Network
-Insights and tips shared by current PhD students and recent graduates who have navigated the challenges of doctoral research.
+Build meaningful connections within the academic community.
+Whether you're looking for research partners, seeking advice, or wanting to share your expertise, our people directory helps you connect.

 ## Getting Started

-- Browse our [Advice]({{ "/advice/" | relative_url }}) section for guidance on specific topics
+- Browse our [People]({{ "/people/" | relative_url }}) directory to discover researchers and academics
-- Check out the [Resources]({{ "/resources/" | relative_url }}) directory for helpful tools and materials
+- Learn more [About]({{ "/about/" | relative_url }}) this project and how to contribute your profile
-- Learn more [About]({{ "/about/" | relative_url }}) this project and how to contribute
+- Connect with people whose research interests align with yours

 ---

 *This is a community-driven project.
-We welcome contributions and suggestions to make this resource even better!*
+Add your profile to help build a stronger academic network!*